Voices of Resistance: Reflecting on Celebrating Dissent Oslo 2024

 Now living in Sweden, Yasmine continues to advocate for women’s rights and works as a musician and singer, using her platform to speak out against sexual violence and empower women.

-There were so many many many more amazing individuals with similar stories of fighting for human rights for women’s rights for the right to dissent and speak truth to power and abuses of power where people have had to flee their homelands to stay alive.
+There were so many more amazing individuals with similar stories of fighting for human rights, for women’s rights, for the right to dissent, and for speaking truth to power and abuses of power.
+Many have had to flee their homelands to stay alive.
 Even in western secular democracies, many of us have had to deal with backlash from those who wish to silence us.

-Sadly, many were not able to be with us, as we walked into the conference hall there were memorial notices for all those who had been imprisoned, tortured, murdered for blasphemy.
-The ‘crime’ of questioning religious abuse, for exposing the trauma caused by religious dogma, or for simply being on social media as women ‘daring’ to show their faces, many just dared comment on religion on social media posts.
-People from across the world who have been silenced and no longer with us were remembered as we walked into the conference.
-We must never forget the torment they went through and continue with determination to organise and fight for the right to be human, free of fear for being our authentic selves, free to criticise and expose human rights abuses.
+Sadly, many were not able to be with us.
+As we walked into the conference hall, there were memorial notices for all those who had been imprisoned, tortured, and murdered for blasphemy.
+Their “crime” was questioning religious abuse, exposing the trauma caused by religious dogma, or simply being on social media as women daring to show their faces.
+Many were silenced simply for commenting on religion on social media posts.
+People from across the world who have been silenced and are no longer with us were remembered as we walked into the conference.
+We must never forget the torment they went through and continue with determination to organise and fight for the right to be human, free of fear, and true to ourselves.

-Today ExMuslim are the canaries in the front line fighting for freedom, fighting for secularism, but if we fail desist in raising our voice it further emboldens zealots like the Taliban but also the Christian zealot’s agenda such as banning abortions and women’s rights and in general taking us all back to the dark ages of religious rule.
+Today, ExMuslims are the canaries in the front line, fighting for freedom, fighting for secularism.
+If we fail to raise our voices, it further emboldens zealots like the Taliban, but also Christian zealots pushing agendas such as banning abortions, stripping women of their rights, and taking us all back to the dark ages of religious rule.

-The conference was a magnificent show of solidarity of unity between all those present in the struggle for freedom to dissent, to be freethinkers, to be free from religion to critique, to be rational and above all else to be authentic in our humanity without silencing and fear from religious abuse and trauma.
+The conference was a magnificent show of solidarity and unity among all those present in the struggle for freedom to dissent, to be freethinkers, to be free from religion, to critique, to be rational, and, above all else, to be authentic in our humanity—without silencing and fear from religious abuse and trauma.